× Search

 Engagement report - April 2024 (340kb pdf)

-We are undertaking stormwater investigations which have proven to be complex and will now take until late-2025 to complete.
+We are undertaking stormwater investigations which have proven to be complex and will extend into 2026 to complete.
 The outcome of this technical work will then enable the options for roading, walkways and cycleways, and reserves to be finalised.
-Council will then undertake further consultation with the community around mid-2026 before preparing a plan change for notification which is expected to be in late 2026.

 Frequently asked questions